maxbundscherer/DD7MB/docs/index.md

 <a href="https://www.hamqsl.com/solar.html" title="Click to add Solar-Terrestrial Data to your website!"><img src="https://www.hamqsl.com/solarmuf.php"></a>
 </center>

+[VOACAP](https://www.voacap.com/11m/index.html) and [KC2G](https://prop.kc2g.com/) can also be useful to estimate propagation conditions.

 ## Reception Report

 Did you hear me?
 I would be delighted if you would let me know when you heard me.
 I have set up a [small and simple online form](https://forms.gle/byaGX86faruhT4m97) for this purpose.
 Alternatively, you can also use the following form directly: